GlaxoSmithKline to spend $5.1B on cancer drugmaker Tesaro

 Glaxo expects the deal to close in the first quarter.

-Shares of Waltham, Massachusetts-based Tesaro Inc. jumped nearly 60 percent to $73.97 in premarket trading.
+Shares of Waltham, Massachusetts-based Tesaro Inc. jumped nearly 59 percent to $73.60 in morning trading.